top of page

 Get Involved!

-Ancient Greeks wrote of the phoenix, a mythical firebird that obtains new life by arising from the ashes of its predecessors.
-The phoenix represents transformation, death, and rebirth in its fire.
+Ancient Greeks wrote of the Phoenix, a mythical firebird that obtains new life by arising from the ashes of its predecessors.
+The Phoenix represents transformation, death, and rebirth in its fire.

-As a spiritual icon, the phoenix is a symbol of strength and renewal.
+As a spiritual icon, the Phoenix is a symbol of strength and renewal.
 As both a fire and solar symbol, the phoenix is symbolic of the sun, which “dies” in setting each night only to be reborn in rising the next morning.

 bottom of page